Saiontz & Kirk is no longer accepting new clients for da Vinci Surgical Robot Lawsuits

 DA VINCI SURGICAL ROBOT CLASS ACTION LAWYERS

-The Da Vinci robotic surgery lawyers at Saiontz & Kirk, P.A. are investigating potential lawsuits for individuals throughout the United States who have experienced surgical complications that may have been caused by problems with the da Vinci robot.
+As of May 2015, the Da Vinci robotic surgery lawyers at Saiontz & Kirk, P.A. are no longer investigating potential lawsuits for individuals throughout the United States who have experienced surgical complications that may have been caused by problems with the da Vinci robot.